d-koppenhagen/vscode-code-review/README.md

 ### `code-review.filename`

 The filename for the `*.csv` file that stores all comments.
-By default `"code-review"` is used.
+By default, `"code-review"` is used.

 ```json
 {